mathiasjepsen/PythonDatasetAssignment/README.md

-# Plan A: dataset about projects posted on kickstarter with various information such as main_category, (sub)category, pledged amount and status
+# Plan A:
+A dataset about projects posted on kickstarter with various information such as main_category, (sub)category, pledged amount and status

 URL: https://github.com/mathiasjepsen/PythonDatasetAssignment/raw/master/ks-projects-201801.csv